HariniBeeram/my2-Beeram/MyStats.md

 # Quotes

->"The more I learn, the more I realize how much I don't know."-Isaac Newton
+>"The more I learn, the more I realize how much I don't know."-*Isaac Newton*

->"Imagination is more important than knowledge." - Albert Einstein
+>"Imagination is more important than knowledge." - *Albert Einstein*

 # code fencing